aashoo17/notes/src/general/cryptography/SHA.md

 [play with SHA online](https://tools.keycdn.com/sha256-online-generator)

-SHA1 is currently not treated as safe and SHA256 is used SHA1 is treated as vunarable to collision attack
+SHA1 is currently not treated as safe and SHA256 is used SHA1 is treated as vulnerable to collision attack

 collision attack =>
 two different files give same hash value i.e. final outcome of hash function